openxla/stablehlo/docs/spec.md

 ### Semantics

-Performs element-wise atan2 operation on `lhs` and `rhs` tensor and produces a `result` tensor, implementing the `atan2` operation from the IEEE-754 specification.
-For complex element types, it computes a complex atan2 function with corner cases TBD.
-Numeric precision is implementation-defined.
+Performs element-wise atan2 operation on `lhs` and `rhs` tensor and produces a `result` tensor.
+Depending on the element type, does the following:

+  * For floats: `atan2` from IEEE-754.
+  * For complex numbers: complex atan2.

 ### Inputs